martavp/pypsa-in-sophia/README.md

 The `config.yaml` file is where all settings regarding the simulation are done.
 Edit the settings file with a text editor.

-MAKE SURE THAT YOUR `tmpdir` setting is specified as in [the previous step](#10-using-scratch-memory-for-temporary-directory).
+Make sure scratch memorry is specified as described in the previous step.

 When you have made your settings you are now ready to run the simulations using SNAKEMAKE.
 All simulations must be run from the PyPSA-Eur folder.
 To run the full simulations type the command: